tschutter/homefiles/README.rst

 XUbuntu / xfce
 ~~~~~~~~~~~~~~

 #.
-Settings Manager -> Other -> Keyboard Input Methods

-   * In the "Next input method" row, click on the "..." button and select "Delete".

-     Alt-space is reserved for set-mark-command in Emacs.

-   * Uncheck "Show icon on system tray".

-     Why show an icon that only lets you select English?

-#.
 Settings Manager -> Personal -> Window Manager Tweaks -> Accessibility

    * Uncheck "Automatically tile windows when moving toward the screen